kidist-amde/Space-Time-Cube-visualization/README.md

   - To visualize 4D (Space Time Cube + Time-diaray data[mood,activity])
   - Mapping the person in the society, Telling the 3-weeks story of the subject, geography with analysis of behavior, and integrating ideas in human geography with human behavior.

+The project was done for the completion of STUDIES ON HUMAN BEHAVIOUR course at the University of Trento.The report paper can be found [here]

 ## Results
 ### 2D openstreet map visualization of subject_1